joelfonseca/CS-433/project1/README.md

    - **`features_eng.py`**: contains features engineering functions used.
       - `build_poly_feature`: builds the polynomial expansion for a feature.
       - `build_poly_tx`: builds the polynomial expansion for a set of features.
+      - `build_inv_log_x`: creates inverse log values of features passed in argument which are positive in value.

    - **`helpers.py`**: contains help functions.
       - `batch_iter`: generates a minibatch iterator for a dataset.